-Michigan Riparian Rights Are Water Rights
+Michigan Riparian & Littoral Rights

 Michigan has a lot of water--a whopping estimated 6 quadrillion gallons of fresh water.
 Michigan has four of the five Great Lakes which constitutes 90% of the United States' fresh surface water, and about 20% of the world's fresh surface water.
+It also as approximately 3,288 miles of Great Lakes coastline, more than 10,000 inland lakes and ponds and is interwoven by a 35,000-mile web of freshwater rivers, streams, and wetlands.

 A few of our water rights appellate victories